How to apply - International students

 - Evidence of English proficiency

-A non-refundable Application Processing Fee of A$100 must be paid to the International Student Office with each international application submitted.
+A non-refundable Application Processing Fee of A$100 must be paid to the International Services Office with each international application submitted.
 Please see application form for details.

 Semester 1: last Friday of October*